LeastAuthority/key-vault/README.md

 #### Sample Response

-The example below shows output for a query path of `/ethereum/accounts` when there are 1 account.
+The example below shows output for a query path of `/ethereum/accounts` when there is 1 account.

 ```
 {